Jhsmit/PyHDX/README.rst

     <img src="images/readme_img.png" width="400" />

-PyHDX is a software package that extract protection factors from HDX-MS data.
+PyHDX is python project which can be used to derive Gibbs free energy and Protection Factors from HDX-MS data.

-Currently the project functional but in beta.
+Currently the project is functional but in beta.
 Please refer to docs/installation.rst for installation instructions.

 Web Application
 ===============